FedericoSaitta/Chess_Engine/README.md

   the opponent into a corner.

 ## Move Search:
-- Iterative deepening with Negamax (alpha-beta) and Quiescence search for captures only.
+- Iterative deepening with Negamax (alpha-beta) and Quiescence search for captures only

 ## Move Ordering:
 - Best move from previous search is placed first